tsladecek/PiB_Blood_Metabolites/README.md

 ### Results Replication

+run (to install and activate the environment):

-run: $ conda create --name <env> --file metabolites.yml
+$ conda create --name metabolites --file metabolites.yml

-to install all neccessary packages.
+$ conda activate metabolites

 Note that the `R` language and its packages is not included in this environment